picosh/docs/posts/prose.md

 scp ~/blog/* prose.sh:/
 # - or -
 sftp prose.sh
+# - or -
+sshfs ~/blog prose.sh:/
 ```

 [Read more about uploading files](/file-uploads).

-We'll either create or update the posts for you.
+We'll either create or update the posts for you instantly.

 # Terminal workflow without installation